-The substantial adverse effect must also be long-term, i.e. have lasted or be likely to last 12 months or for the rest of the person’s life if less than 12 months.
+The substantial adverse effect must also be long-term, i.e. have lasted or be likely to last 12 months or for the rest of your employee’s life if less than 12 months.

 Additional consideration needs to be given in cases where there are recurring conditions or more than one condition that affects activities.
 Finally, someone who had a disability in the past is also covered by the Act.

-If you have information that indicates that someone may be covered by the Equality Act it is best to explore this with them.
+If you have information that indicates that one of your employees may be covered by the Equality Act, it is best to explore this with them.
 They may not even consider themselves to be disabled but that does not mean that you could use this as a defence to show you had not discriminated under the Equality Act.